For a complete guide to all Textile Indie’s basket weaving posts and videos, visit the main Basket Weaving Page.

 This twill is called a one-to-two-twill.
 This is when the weaver goes under one and over two around the basket and then alternates as you proceed with the rows.

-Twining is used to hold the base in place once the base has been woven.
+Twining in basket weaving is used to hold the base in place once the base has been woven.

 See Twining the Base: Creating a Stable Basket for more on that technique.